connectrpc/conformance/README.md

 Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written in Connect Go.

-To verify compatibility with gRPC, at least initially, the conformance test also uses reference implementations of a gRPC-Go server and client.
+To verify compatibility with other protocol implementations, the conformance test also uses reference client and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go).

 ## Testing your implementation